 Call for Papers:

-Reframing the Nation: Racialized & Queer Diasporic Women of Colour and Queer Indigenous Canadian Independent Women Filmmakers 1990-2020.
+Reframing the Nation: Diasporic Racialized, Indigenous & Queer BIPOC Canadian Independent Women Filmmakers 1990-2020.

-Reframing the Nation is the first critical film anthology from an intersectional Canadian context that is dedicated to a close engagement with the films produced by racialized and queer diasporic women and queer indigenous independent women filmmakers in Canada.
-This collection charts the cinematic visions and perspectives of first and second generation racialized diasporic and Queer BIack, Indigenous, Women of colour Canadian Independent Women Filmmakers working from 1990-2020.
-Works considered can be shorts and/or features that are independent Canadian productions.
+Reframing the Nation is the first critical film anthology from an intersectional Canadian context that is dedicated to a close engagement with impactful films produced by racialized diasporic, indigenous, and Queer BIPOC independent women filmmakers in Canada.
+This collection charts the cinematic visions and perspectives of first and second generation diasporic and indigenous filmmakers and Queer BIack, Indigenous, Women of Colour Canadian Independent Women Filmmakers working from 1990-2020.
+Works considered can be shorts or features that are independent Canadian productions.

-Independent film tends to reflect an artistic practice that is rooted in personal, political, formal, aesthetic, cultural and/or social concerns, they are typically arts council funded and/or co-produced with other agencies.
+Independent films tend to reflect artistic practices that are rooted in personal, political, aesthetic, cultural, philosophical, and social justice concerns, they are typically arts council funded and/or co-produced with other agencies.
 A central component of independent film is that the filmmaker maintains artistic/editorial control over their work.
-Comparative papers between Canadian productions and international productions are encouraged.
+Comparative papers between Canadian productions and international productions are welcome.

 Submission of Papers: 12-15 pages preferred, to a maximum of 5,000 words.

 Please direct all inquiries to: email@example.com (will answer any questions before the abstract deadline)

 - Documentary and Narrative features, short films, hybrid films or activist documentaries with thoughtful approaches.
 Oppositional and Fringe works also welcome.